-It appears that, for Shagar, the mystical objective and experience—an aspect of the “lost Garden of Eden”—was the negation of the dualism between subject and object, and between inner and outer.
-However, it is not clear whether this is possible within the framework of the existential, reflective experience in which he established his teachings.
-Moreover, in spite of his presentation of postmodernism as having the potential to liberate one from rationalism and to arrive at mystical experience, a deep awareness of the many types of possible conversations that can exist may not allow one to give oneself over to a specific conversation that will liberate one’s consciousness—as he shows in his articles on “The Understanding of Language” and “On that Day.”
+It appears that, for Shagar, the mystical objective and experience—an aspect of the “lost Garden of Eden”—was the negation of dualism between subject and object, and between inner and outer.
+However, it is not clear that this is possible within the framework of the existential, reflective experience in which he established his teachings.
+Moreover, despite his presentation of postmodernism as having the potential to liberate one from rationalism and to arrive at mystical experience, a deep awareness of the many types of possible conversations that can exist may prevent one from the devotion to a specific conversation that will liberate one’s consciousness as he describes in his articles on “The Understanding of Language” and “On that Day.”
 On the one hand, understanding language as a game or as performative speech does not require correspondence between religious language and a logical or external reality, and so liberates one towards the mystical.
 On the other hand, the very awareness of the game, of being involved in one conversation among many types of other conversations, dullens and weakens the “home” language and alienates one from it.
 Thus, even though Shagar described mysticism as the longed-for goal of religious practice, it appears that his concept of mysticism is based upon complexity, layering, translation and the movement between inner and outer.

 Between the Linguistic and the Real, Eros and Longing: Between Hasidism and Kabbalah

-Accordingly, Shagar defines faith as something related to the encounter with the context of the real: ‘And, in truth, my faith is mystical; it is a faith without letters or words [...
-I believe, like the Kabbalists who concentrate on the Ein-sof with the understanding of the heart’.
-In this excerpt, faith is understood as prior to any other experience, and particularly prior to the experience of language and reflective experience.
-However, in the second stage, this faith must also be expressed through language, and must encounter dualities and dichotomies.
+Shagar defines faith as being rooted in the encounter with of the real: ‘And, in truth, my faith is mystical; it is a faith without letters or words [...]
+I believe, like the kabbalists who concentrate on the Ein-Sof with the understanding of the heart’.
+In this excerpt, faith is prior to any other experience; and particularly prior to the experience of language and reflective experience.
+However, in the second stage, this faith must also be expressed through language and must encounter dualities and dichotomies.
 The return to faith after the experience of duality—even if it is no longer a kind of acceptance of the self—is achieved by freedom, by a leap of faith.
-The inclusion of the term at the end of the quoted excerpt, “the Ein-sof with the understanding of the heart,” expresses the gap between the God’s existence and how human’s conceive it in their heart, and the movement towards, and dialogue with, the “home” language.
-In doing so, he leaves the impression that the postmodernist language, borrowed from the psychoanalytic literature translated into Hebrew, fits elegantly with the Jewish mystical tradition.
-This would place Shagar, as it were, as one more link in the chain of kabbalists.
+The inclusion of the term at the end of the quoted excerpt, “the Ein-Sof with the understanding of the heart,” expresses the gap between God’s existence and how people conceive of it in their heart on the one hand, and the movement towards, and dialogue with, the “home” language on the other.
+In doing so, he leaves us with the impression that the postmodernist language, borrowed from the psychoanalytic literature translated into Hebrew, fits well with the Jewish mystical tradition.
+This would make Shagar, as it were, one more link in the chain of kabbalists.
 In fact, however, there is a fusion of completely different axioms, values, and objectives.
-He expresses the rift that he experiences between the languages, and then uses an amalgam of modern concepts—that have not the faintest connection to Kabbalah—in order to express his yearning for the real, even if it is already lost.
-He attempts to bridge the gap by means of a translation into the language of the kabbalists.
-However, it should be clear that this act of translation takes the kabbalistic expression out of its context by giving it a new theological interpretation.
+He expresses the rift that he experiences between the languages and then uses an amalgam of modern concepts—that have not the faintest connection to Kabbalah—to express his yearning for the real, even if it is already lost.
+He attempts to bridge the gap through a translation into the language of the kabbalists.
+However, it should be clear that this act of translation takes the kabbalistic expression out of its context and gives it a new theological interpretation.